PVE’s Pensions Caused the Structural Deficits and Fiscal Instability

 • Pension solutions: Stop new debt and Pay off existing debt LINK

-• CA legislators are progressing a new law to spike pension benefits and pension costs retroactively LINK
+• CA legislators are progressing a new law to spike pension benefits and pension costs while most cities are school districts are in the red with negative balance sheets already LINK (PVPUSD has a $40 million deficit on their balance sheet)

 • Bottom Line: LINK